gor-g/object-oriented-monopoly/README.md

 The goal of this project was to implement a monopoly game using OOP best practices.

 An ergonomic GUI wasn't in the requirements of this project, so there is only a very basic terminal interface with some basic coloration, implemented for testing purposes.
+(While the code is written in English, the interface is in French)

 Ther are no Chance and Community Chest cards, and there is no jail.